whatsmate/whatsmate.github.io/_posts/2016-09-11-send-telegram-message-powershell-script.md

 To send a Telegram message from a PowerShell script, do this:

 1. Copy the following source code to your PowerShell script.  <script src="https://gist.github.com/whatsmate/1ecab9ec94a49d3ef49681a7bbe9617d.js"></script>
+2. Customize the TODO lines:
+   * Specify your gateway instance ID on line 4.
+   * Specify your client ID and secret on lines 5 and 6.
-2. Specify your target recipient on line 1.
+   * Specify your target recipient on line 1.
 Remember to include the country code.
-3. Specify your message on line 2.
+   * Specify your message on line 2.
-5. Run the script in PowerShell to send your message: `./send-telegram.ps1`
+3. Run the script in PowerShell to send your message: `./send-telegram.ps1`

 You will need a trial account to call the above API.
 Go [sign up](https://www.whatsmate.net/telegram-gateway-api.html) now.